parallaxsecond/parsec-book/src/parsec_service/source_code_structure.md

 ## Introduction

-This document presents the overall organisation of the source code repository, and provides pointers to key definitions and implementations.
+This document presents the overall organization of the source code repository, and provides pointers to key definitions and implementations.

 ## Audience